sound-eng/system-eye/README.md

 ### Security concerns:

-This buid has been notarized by Apple.
+This buid has been notarised or approved by Apple.

-This beta app will collect anonymous telemetry info nessesary for futufe improvements.
+This app will collect minimal anonymous telemetry info nessesary for futufe improvements.

 ### System requirements:

 Minimum OS version is 10.10 Yosemite, but recommended minimum is 10.11 El Capitan.
-External compatible audio interface is preferred.
+External compatible audio interface is a must.